devvcore/frappe-unified-deployment/README.md

 - **HRMS**: Click on "HR" or "HRMS" module
 - **CRM**: Click on "CRM" module
 - **LMS**: Click on "Learning" or "LMS" module
+- **Drive**: Click on "Drive" module for file storage and collaboration
+- **Insights**: Click on "Insights" module for business intelligence and analytics

 All apps are integrated and share the same user database and permissions system.